Courant-like brackets and loop spaces: Introduction

 \section{Introduction}

-The higher algebraic structures have been a subject of recent interest in physics and geometry.
+Higher algebraic structures have been a subject of recent interest in physics and geometry.
 In this work, we study the algebraic structures underlying the Poisson brackets of local functionals in classical field theory.

 Our work is inspired by two different observations.
-The first interesting observation was made in 1997, in \cite{Barnich:1997ij} (also see \cite{markl, AlAshhab:2003th}), about the appearance of an $L_\infty$-structure on the space of local functionals in classical field theory.
-This work is a formalization of the simple idea that a local functional is an integral over some function (integrand), and all operations with the local functionals involve throwing away total derivatives.
+The first interesting observation was made in 1997, in \cite{Barnich:1997ij}, about the appearance of an $L_\infty$-structure on the space of local functionals in classical field theory (see also \cite{ AlAshhab:2003th, markl}).
+The work \cite{Barnich:1997ij} is a formalization of the simple idea that a local functional is an integral over some function (integrand), and all operations with the local functionals involve throwing away total derivatives.
 Thus, the Poisson brackets of local functionals induce a binary operation on the integrands which satisfy the properties of Poisson brackets up to total derivatives.
 We thus end up with the appropriate $L_\infty$-structure on the space of local functionals in classical field theory.
 Later, another curious observation was made in \cite{Alekseev:2004np}.
-Namely, the authors found an intriguing way\footnote{ Similar observations were made in \cite{Bonelli:2005ti} (see \cite{FigueroaO'Farrill:2005uz} for relevant comments) and more elaborated in \cite{Guttenberg:2006zi}.} to ''derive'' the Courant and Dorfman brackets on $TM\oplus T^*M$ by calculating the classical Poisson brackets between local functionals of a special form defined over the cotangent bundle of a loop space.
+Namely, the authors found an intriguing way to ''derive'' the Courant and Dorfman brackets on $TM\oplus T^*M$ by calculating the classical Poisson brackets between local functionals of a special form defined over the cotangent bundle of a loop space\footnote{ Similar observations were made in \cite{Bonelli:2005ti} (see \cite{FigueroaO'Farrill:2005uz} for relevant comments) and more elaborated in \cite{Guttenberg:2006zi}.}.
 The Courant bracket by itself is an example of an $L_\infty$-structure \cite{roytenbergweinst}.
 It would be natural that these two observations are related and that they are just different manifestations of the same algebraic structures.